Cresnova/claude-desktop-mcp-fix/README.md

 | Memory Usage | 100MB per MCP | 400MB+ per MCP | 100MB per MCP |
 | OAuth Success | 100% | 0-50% | 100% |
 | CPU Usage | Normal | High | Normal |

+## 🔬 Testing Findings

+### What We Discovered

+During extensive testing of wrapper solutions:

+1. **Race Condition**: Claude Desktop spawns 2-4 instances within microseconds, faster than any PID lock can be established
+2. **Communication Protocol**: Claude Desktop requires persistent bidirectional connections with MCPs
+3. **Wrapper Interference**: Universal wrappers that exit on duplicate detection break this communication
+4. **Limited Success**: Wrappers work for OAuth MCPs (like Canva) where authentication is the main issue
+5. **Architecture Issue**: The duplication appears to be intentional or deeply embedded in Claude Desktop's architecture

+### Why Universal Wrappers Fail

+- Claude Desktop expects continuous stdin/stdout streams with each MCP
+- When wrapper detects duplicate and exits, Claude shows connection errors
+- Sleep loops to keep duplicate connections alive also break communication
+- The issue requires fixing at the Electron app level, not wrapper level

 ## 🐛 Technical Analysis